 However, Medicaid will only pay for nursing home care if your loved one meets the program’s eligibility requirements, including:

 - Contributions to long-term care.
 Keep in mind that the income threshold is just to qualify for long-term care Medicaid.
-If your family member meets the income requirement, they will still have to give up nearly all of that income to Medicaid as partial payment for their care.
-For example, an applicant who makes $2,000 per month is eligible, but they will have to pay $1,870 of their income to the nursing home .
-If income is over the income limit, then a qualified income trust can/must be created in order for the applicant to get long-term care Medicaid.
+When receiving care in a nursing home, the Medicaid recipient needs to give up nearly all of their income as partial payment for their care.
+For example, an applicant who makes $2,000 per month under the Medicaid income cap, but they will have to pay $1,870 of their income to the nursing home (known as the Patient's Responsibility).

 - Nothing is Easy.
 When your loved one needs long-term care, nothing is easy.
 Friends, family and even people working in healthcare think they know good advice.
 Here are some common Florida Medicaid myths you should read about if you are helping yourself or your loved one.